luckyshot/snippets/linux-terminal.md

 # Linux Terminal

 This document outlines the configuration tweaks needed to go full-terminal on a work laptop/computer.
-The motivation for this is to increase productivity and creativity by removing distractions and having a clean, simple and minimal workspace that also saves tons of battery life whenever you're out and about (I've gone from 3 hours to 12 hours on my laptop).

 To use this, you must be comfortable with using the terminal and know the basic commands.
 There's no need to be a pro at shell scripting or anything like that.
 I've kept plugins and customizations to a minimum so you don't need to learn too many commands/hotkeys.

+## 🟩 Advantages

+- 💪 **Productivity**: The motivation for this is to increase productivity and creativity by removing distractions and having a clean, simple and minimal workspace.
+- 🔋 **Battery**: It saves tons of battery life whenever you're out and about (I've gone from 3 hours to 12 hours on my laptop).
+Running Ubuntu 23.10 with KDE on a Thinkpad P14s consumes between 8-12W with 16W peaks while on full-terminal mode the consumption goes to

-## Drawbacks
+## 🟥 Drawbacks

-- Current browser (w3m) doesn't load JavaScript websites properly
+- Current browser (`w3m`) doesn't load JavaScript websites properly, so no web clients for Slack/Jira/Reddit/etc
 - Currently, terminal only has 8 colors

-## Checklist
+## 🏁 Checklist

 As a functional work station we need, at a minimum: